Live > Equipment

 The most immense rock machine of the world had an immense appetite.
 For the concerts the management made applications for the following catering requirement:

-3 bottles of red vine, 2 bottles of white wine, a bottle of cognac, 24 bottles of beer, 24 bottles of Coke, 4 litre milk, 4 litre orange juice, 3 litre tomato juice, tea and coffee.
+3 bottles of red wine, 2 bottles of white wine, a bottle of cognac, 24 bottles of beer, 24 bottles of Coke, 4 litre milk, 4 litre orange juice, 3 litre tomato juice, tea and coffee.
 Before the concert all stage workers and engineers must get a warm meal.
 And during the show a cold buffet had to be available.

 Top of this page